anthonydiiorio/Blog/content/posts/pizza/index.md

 #### Flour

-For a home oven I recommend bread flour (BR) or all purpose flour (AP).
+For a home oven I recommend bread flour or all purpose flour (AP).

 #### Salt